b-studios/doc.js/USE.md

 - (`@constructor`)

 The first two are considered primitives of the JavaScript language.
-Advanced concepts like classes, mixins, pseudoclassical inheritence and so on can easily be added by {file:CUSTOMIZE.md creating your own template} or modifying the existing one.
+Advanced concepts like classes, mixins, pseudoclassical inheritence and so on can easily be added by {file:CUSTOMIZE.md creating your own template} or modifying the existing one. `@prototype` is added as type, so you can see how to create your own custom-types.
+More information about the `@prototype`
+- type can be found in {file:PATTERNS.md#Prototypal_Inheritance the documentation-pattern-list}.

-Types classify the piece of code, you are documenting - so adding a type is essential and always required.
+Types classify the piece of code, you are documenting - so adding a type is essential and **always required**.

     /**
      * @function sayHello